karenpeng/devart-template/project_posts/2014-02-01-Drawing-Comes-To-Life.md

 ```

-Then, from the observation of Golan’s yellowtail,  I come down to the algorithm:
+Then, from the observation of Golan’s yellowtail,  I come down to the algorithm, which is putting the beginning pair of points to the back:
 ![Crawl](../project_images/crawl.jpg?raw=true "Crawl")
 How it moves is simply repeating this procedure over and over again.

-The code:
+I write the code:
 ```
-var newTop = this.path.segments[this.path.segments.length / 2 - 2].point +
+var newTop = this.path.segments[this.path.segments.length / 2 - 2].point + this.dis;
-  this.dis;
-var newBottom = this.path.segments[this.path.segments.length / 2].point +
+var newBottom = this.path.segments[this.path.segments.length / 2].point + this.dis;
-  this.dis;

 this.path.removeSegment(this.path.segments.length / 2 - 2);
 this.path.insert(0, newTop);